Dan0xE/CraOff/README.md

 [Buy a Office License](https://www.microsoft.com/de-de/microsoft-365/buy/compare-all-microsoft-365-products?tab=1&rtc=1&market=)

-`Please note that i am not the author of the tools linked nor responsible for the Content shared on the linked websiteS.
+`Please note that i am not the author of the tools linked nor responsible for the Content shared on the linked websites.
 Use the Software and the Websites at your own Risk!!!.`

 `Please note that this Project is for educational purposes and research purposes only.
 I am not responsible for any damage caused by using this Software.
 Any legal responsibility belongs to the person or organization that uses it.
 I recommend everyone who is using this tool to get an office license from the official website`